Acacia mearnsii: Ecology in Australia

-A. mearnsii plays an important role in the ecosystem in its native Australia.
+A. mearnsii plays an important role in the native ecosystem of Australia.
 As a pioneer plant it quickly binds the erosion-prone soil following the bushfires that are common in its Australian habitats.
-Like other leguminous plants, it fixes the atmospheric nitrogen in the soil.
+Like other leguminous plants, it fixes atmospheric nitrogen in the soil.
 Other woodland species can rapidly use these increased nitrogen levels provided by the nodules of bacteria present in their expansive root systems.
 Hence they play a critical part in the natural regeneration of Australian bushland after fires.